Creating the leaders of tomorrow

 —Jeffrey Hole, Powell Scholars Program Director

-The application for the Powell Scholarship is included in your application for admission.
-If you have already applied for admission, and want to apply for the Powell Scholarship, please use the link below.
+If you have already applied for admission and want to apply for the Powell Scholarship, please use the link below.
 You can access the scholarship application with the same username and password that you use to access your application portal.

 Interview Process

-• A cumulative high school GPA of 3.7 or higher
+• An unweighted cumulative high school GPA of 3.7 or higher

 • Undertaken a rigorous academic curriculum - Honors, AP and/or IB courses

-• Demonstrated leadership skills or leadership potential in two or more areas, including but not restricted to student government, community service, cultural groups, research or creative activities, or sports
+• Demonstrated leadership skills or leadership potential in two or more areas, including but not restricted to student government, community service, cultural groups, research, creative activities, or sports

-Students who meet these minimum criteria are encouraged to apply to the Powell Scholars Program.
+Students who meet these criteria are encouraged to apply to the Powell Scholars Program.

 Featured Powell Scholars